jenkinsci/remoting/docs/inbound-agent.md

 There are a number of different launch parameters that control how the agent connects and behaves.
 The parameters available and the default behavior may vary depending upon the entry point.
-You can obtain usage information by executing `java -cp agent.jar hudson.remoting.jnlp.Main` or `java -jar agent.jar --help`.
+You can obtain usage information by executing `java -jar agent.jar --help`.
 Not all parameters work together and some parameters require the use of others.

 There are also system or environment variables that control some advanced behaviors documented at [Remoting Configuration](https://github.com/jenkinsci/remoting/blob/master/docs/configuration.md).